 ST. LOUIS — A district court did not err in granting summary judgment in favor of a disability plan because the plan’s termination of benefits was not an abuse of discretion and was reasonable based on the medical evidence, the Eighth Circuit U.S. Court of Appeals said Dec.
 6 (Gary Leirer v.
 The Proctor & Gamble Disability Benefit Plan, et al., No. 17-3426, 8th Cir., 2018 U.S. App.
 LEXIS 34406).

-NEW YORK — Plaintiffs claiming that New York University made imprudent investments in retirement plans for members of faculty, research staff and school administration on Oct.
-1 moved to vacate a judge’s ruling in favor of NYU and for new trial, contending that the judge was disqualified from presiding over their lawsuit once she decided to leave the federal district court and join a law firm that is chaired by a NYU trustee who has direct responsibility for monitoring the fiduciary conduct at issue (Dr. Alan Sacerdote, et al. v.
+NEW YORK — A motion to vacate a district judge’s ruling in favor of New York University, alleged to have made imprudent investments in retirement plans for members of faculty, research staff and school administration, should be denied because the plaintiffs failed to meet their high burden of proving that the judge who entered the ruling was required to recuse herself based on her decision to leave the federal district court and join a law firm that is chaired by a NYU trustee, NYU argues in its Nov.
+29 opposition to the plaintiffs’ motion to vacate judgment or for a new trial (Dr. Alan Sacerdote, et al. v.
 New York University, No. 16- 6284, S.D.
 N.Y.).